Excel Notebook

 | Values | Aggregate | amount → Sum |

-| Filters | Slice entire table | city |
+| Filters | Slice the whole table | city |

 Value Field Settings